 Yes, it’s scary.
 It can feel lonely.
 Maybe you’ll stumble.
 But your beliefs will help spring you back to your feet.
 And you will grow on your journey into a happier, more peaceful, and healthier version of yourself.

 THIS IS YOUR LIFE.
 YOUR BELIEFS.
-AND ONLY YOU CAN CHANGE THEM.
+AND ONLY YOU CAN challenge your beliefs.

 Now, I’d love to hear from you.
 Have you ever tried to challenge your beliefs?
 How did that go?
 Share in the comments below.